About OS-College

 The main focus is on office suites.
 Microsoft Office, Google's office applications, and LibreOffice are covered.

 There are also instructions for other types of software.
 These work equally well on Windows, MacOS, and Linux operating systems.
-The software includes photo editing applications, video editors, and Web browsers.
+The software includes photo editing applications and video editors.

 In addition to applications, there are also tutorials about several different desktop Linux operating systems.

 Videos, Web pages, articles, and social media posts will be the delivery formats for the tutorials.
-Free videos will be posted on the Website, YouTube, Facebook, and LinkedIn.
-There also will be videos for subscribers on the Website.
-Social media posts will be on Facebook, LinkedIn, and X.
+Free videos will be posted on the Website, YouTube, and FaceBook There also will be videos for subscribers on the Website.

 Applications and operating systems